mainmatter/ember-simple-auth/README.md

 #  Ember.SimpleAuth

-Ember.SimpleAuth is a lightweight library for implementing token based authentication with [Ember.js](http://emberjs.com) applications.
+Ember.SimpleAuth is a lightweight library for implementing token based authentication/authorization with [Ember.js](http://emberjs.com) applications.
 It has minimal requirements with respect to the application structure, routes etc.

 While it follows the [RFC 6749](http://tools.ietf.org/html/rfc6749) and [RFC 6750](http://tools.ietf.org/html/rfc6750) specifications it can support a wide range of different